material-components/material-components-ios/components/Dialogs/README.md

 ## Dialogs examples

-The Dialogs component can be used to display both modal dialogs and simple alerts.

-### Modal dialog example
+### Custom dialog example

+The sample code below shows how to use the Dialogs component to present a custom dialog.
+For a more in depth example, see the [DialogsCustomShadowExampleViewController](examples/DialogsCustomShadowExampleViewController.swift).

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift